eudoxia0/eudoxia0.github.io/article/_posts/2025-01-10-implementing-fsrs-in-100-lines.md

 # The Code

-Without further ado, this is the complete code for the scheduler:
+And without further ado, this is the complete code for the scheduler:

 ```rust
 const W: [f64; 19] = [